prathyushapatel/Optimizing-an-ML-Pipeline-in-Azure/README.md

 The best performing model was a **Voting Ensemble**.
 This was found using **AutoML** feature of Azure.

+A voting ensemble (or a “majority voting ensemble“) is an ensemble machine learning model that combines the predictions from multiple other models.
+It is a technique that may be used to improve model performance, ideally achieving better performance than any single model used in the ensemble.

 ### Files Used to perform the Analysis are
 - train.py
 - udacity-project.ipynb